MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-create-web-terminal/includes/05-exercise-deploy-web-terminal.md

 ## Step 11: Connect the Altair web terminal to your Azure Sphere device

 When you're authenticated, connect to the Altair emulator.
-You first need to obtain the name of your device in IoT Central.
-To do so:
+You first need to obtain the name of your device in Azure IoT Central:

 1. In your browser, go to [Azure IoT Central](https://azure.microsoft.com/services/iot-central?azure-portal=true).
 1. Select the **Devices** tab, select the **Altair on Azure Sphere** template, and then select your Azure Sphere device.
 1. Copy the device name.
-1. On the **Web Terminal** tab in the browser. paste the device name, and then select **Connect**.
+1. On the **Web Terminal** tab in the browser, paste the device name, and then select **Connect**.
 1. Add the **Altair Web Terminal** page to your browser favorites.

-The MQTT broker status message changes to *Connecting...*.
-When the web terminal has connected successfully, the status changes to *Connected*.
+The MQTT broker status message changes to **Connecting**.
+When the web terminal has connected successfully, the status changes to **Connected**.

 :::image type="content" source="../media/web-terminal-connect.png" alt-text="Screenshot that shows that the web terminal has connected successfully to the MQTT broker.":::